 We Are the Machine – The Concept of Polypoetry

-Only the development of new technologies will mark the progress of sound poetry, states Enzo Minarelli in his manifesto on polipoesia from 1987.
-On the basis of 11 sound poems, Minarelli talks about the concept of Polipoesia, and where it all started.
+Only the development of new technologies will mark the progress of sound poetry, explains Enzo Minarelli in his 1987 manifesto on polipoesia.
+Using eleven sound poems, Minarelli discusses the concept of polipoesia, folklore as inspiration for poetry, the connection between society and poetry, and how it all began.

 Enhanced Poetry (1956-1991)

-With reel to reels, poetry reaches the next level in the 1950s – language gets arranged in completely new ways.
-37 minutes with Ernst Jandl, Henri Chopin, Neil Mills, Sten Hanson and others.
+With the advent of the tape recorder, poetry reached a new dimension in the 1950s.
+Language was arranged in completely new ways.
+37 minutes with Ernst Jandl, Henri Chopin, Neil Mills, Sten Hanson, and others.

 Synthesis – Approaching a New Instrument